 Soccer players who have been trained by Bob have gone on to compete professionally in Germany and the United States, including Bianca Henninger.
 Bob Joyce is a highly regarded soccer coach who emphasizes technical skills and exceptional fitness for competitive players who want to play at the highest levels.

 White Team Coach

 Coach Todd played soccer for a D2 college and has been coaching club soccer for 18 years.
 His teams have enjoyed successful seasons including a U18 team that competed in the Far West Regionals.
 Not only has coach Todd coached club soccer, but has also coached for our local high schools.
 Todd has coached at Willow Glen High School girl’s varsity soccer from 2006 to 2009.
 During that time, the WGHS girl’s were the league championship and went to the CCS quarterfinals in 2006 and 2009.
-Todd is currently the junior varsity soccer coach at Presentation High School.
+Todd is currently the varsity soccer coach at Presentation High School.

 Blue Team Coach

 Fabian grew up playing competitive club soccer in the Bay Area including playing on the Region 4 National Team (now called Olympic Development Program/ODP).
 He went on to play soccer for Notre Dame de Namur University and from there he played semi-pro soccer in Germany.
 While in Europe, Fabian also played Futsal in Brazil and Siberia.

 Fabian, or Fab as the Crossfire girls call him, has coached competitive soccer for 15 years with very successful teams.
 His teams have won a State Cup Championship, were semi-finalist in Far West Regionals, and he took a team to Portugal to play the top youth pro teams.
 Fab has had players go on to play in college, for the National Team, in the MLS, and in Japan’s "J" league.